RaphaelRibes/GeCKO-MTruncatula/VARIANT_CALLING/README.md

-# VARIANTS CALLING
+# VARIANT CALLING

-This VARIANTS_CALLING workflow generates a vcf file from bam files obtained after mapping your reads to a reference genome.
+This VARIANT_CALLING workflow generates a vcf file from bam files obtained after mapping your reads to a reference genome.
 This workflow uses GATK to call variants.

-### The VARIANTS_CALLING workflow's steps
+### The VARIANT_CALLING workflow's steps
 1) An index of the provided reference is created if it does not exist yet
 2) A dictionary of the provided reference is created if it does not exist yet
 3) The list of chromosomes or contigs in the reference is created for the GenomicsDBImport step
-4) Variants calling by sample is performed with the GATK HaplotypeCaller function
+4) Variant calling by sample is performed with the GATK HaplotypeCaller function
 5) A database from variants calling by sample is generated with the GATK GenomicsDBImport function, and a list of the reference's chromosomes or contigs is created
 6) Variants calling for all samples (population) is performed with the GATK GenotypeGVCFs function, creating a single vcf file
 7) [Optional] (if extracting bams in a sub reference): convert the positions of the variants in the variant file (vcf file) with the positions given in the genomic reference